Lab Alumni

 Lydia

 • Emily Moore (Honours 2012) – High density and resource competition drives male-biased sex allocation in a captive breeding colony of Bridled nailtail wallabies (Onychogalea fraenata), in south-western NSW?
-Supervised by Kylie Robert (La Trobe) & Matt Hayward (Australian Wildlife Conservancy) Emily went back to Uni and is studying outdoor education, she also recently became a mum
+Supervised by Kylie Robert (La Trobe) & Matt Hayward (Australian Wildlife Conservancy) – Emily went back to Uni to study outdoor education, she also recently became a mum

 Emily.M_FB